WomenPlusPlus/deploy-impact-22-openedu-b/ontology/README.md

 # Proposed Ontology

 This folder is dedicated to everything that involved ontological engineering, modelling the ontology that is the OpenEdu platform.
-This folder consists of two files:
+This folder consists of three files:
 - `open_edu-b-ontology.owl`: This is the ontology file, wherein can be found the entire ontology, written in OWL.
 - `ontology_image.svg`: This is a visualization of the ontology, done using WebOWL (see below).
 - `README.md`: This file.